 - Do surround trees with mulch to protect them from mower and trimmer damage.

-- Don’t mulch within 3-6 inches of the trunk to prevent bark rotting and rodent access; spread mulch under canopy as far as possible, and spread the word against “mulch volcanoes” erroneously employed by
+- Don’t mulch within 3-6 inches of the trunk to prevent bark rotting and rodent access; spread mulch under canopy as far as possible, and spread the word against “mulch volcanoes” erroneously employed by some landscape services.

 - Do use permeable paving set on stone dust rather than in cement for paths and patios to reduce run-off and increase the water that reaches tree roots.

 - Don’t discard the leaves you collect in the fall; chop them up with your mower and compost them for future use as nutrient-rich mulch or soil conditioner.

 - Don’t top your trees to reduce their height; always consult a certified arborist before having work done on shade trees.